Frontal Lobe Seizure

 Frontal lobe epilepsy makes up approximately 20 to 30% of all focal epilepsies.

 Symptoms and Causes

 What causes frontal lobe seizures?

 About half of frontal lobe seizures are the result of brain development problems.
-Sometimes the cortex, or outermost layer of the brain, doesn’t form properly in the womb.
+Sometimes the cortex, or outermost layer of the brain, doesn’t form properly during fetal development.

 Other causes include:

 - Brain injuries or trauma, such as a stroke.